UserSaiVarma/Faulty_Steel_Plate_Prediction_using_SVM/README.md

 # Faulty_Steel_Plate_Prediction_using_SVM
-Performed EDA on Faulty Steel Plates data and Applied SVM model on it This is a Multi Class Classification Problem
+Performed EDA on Faulty Steel Plates data and Applied SVM model on it\n This is a Multi Class Classification Problem